openedx/docs.openedx.org/source/documentors/references/templates/doc_how_to_template.rst

 7. Add any reference that could be important for someone to understand the topic.
 For example, here is additional information about `how to style for Read the Docs <https://canonical-documentation-with-sphinx-and-readthedocscom.readthedocs-hosted.com/style-guide/>`_.

-Now, you have a how-to document. ¡Congratulations!
+Now, you have a how-to document.
+Congratulations!

 ..
 END HERE